 - LO2: Students can identify and demonstrate positive social skills with their peers.

 HPE Subject Area Years 1 and 2

-PSC: Communicate effectively: discuss the use of verbal and non-verbal communication skills to respond appropriately to adults and peers.
+- Communicate effectively: discuss the use of verbal and non-verbal communication skills to respond appropriately to adults and peers

 Welcoming activity (see lesson 1)